 Program Requirements

-Note: Biology is not required for any major or minor offered by the Department of Chemistry, but only for the prehealth program.
+Note: Biology is not required for any major or minor offered by the Department of Chemistry, but is required for the prehealth program.

 Upon completion of program requirements, students are expected to have acquired: